Sperax/Vote-Escrow-Smart-Contract-Template/README.md

 # veToken contract design

+This repo provides a template project for creating a voting escrow smart contract.
+This project is built using the brownie framework.
-Staking contract for Token, tokens are called veToken (Replace the token with your own token name)
+Users can stake their tokens (placeholder name: Token).
+Staked tokens are called veToken.
+Customize Token and veToken with your token name.

+This voting escrow smart contract is inspired by Curve's veCRV smart contract which was written in Vyper.
+This project was written in Solidity by the Sperax team (www.sperax.io) with multiple optimizations and improvements.
+This is our contribution to the developer community.

 ## User checkpoint functions